hui-ad/events/README.md

 # events
 📣 HUI-AD Events!

-* Wednesday, Oct.
-30, 2020 - 🦄 We’ve got a special last minute addition to our schedule of events.
+* Sunday, Nov.
+1, 2020 - 🦄 We’ve got a special last minute addition to our schedule of events.
   - Two talks on Sunday.
 One is a preview of @jason_axelson’s Code BEAM BR talk on a visualizing Elixir recompilation.
   - The other is @sthapa’s talk on Probabilistic Data Structures.
   - Time chosen to accommodate folks across US time zones.
 This are going to be some really amazing technical talks, and a great way to learn about some interesting topics.